raulcorreia7/personal-blog/content/posts/open-source-blog/index.md

 Well, I believe the technical steps taken to develop this blog are very interesting for certain use cases, personal development, documentation for Software Projects, or just tinkering.

 Through out this series of posts I will guide the reader on how to setup your own Hugo Blog.
 We will iterate in many different solutions throughout the series.

-This post in will focus on how to get you started.
+This post in will focus on how to get you started, setup some basic plumbing and understand Hugo.

 ## Resources
 This is the general resources needed to have to be able to finish this series of posts.